elimbaum/elimbaum.github.io/_posts/2022-08-08-twine-teardown.md

 ![twine module](/assets/img/twine/twine pipe.jpg){: width="75%"}
 *The Twine Sensor.
 Image credit supermechanical.com*

 I had an old [Twine](https://twine.cc/help) environment sensor lying around.
 It's a discontinued product from [Supermechanical](https://supermechanical.com/) that measures temperature, vibration, and (with optional external boards) various other environmental parameters.
-It connects over WiFi and can run very simple scripts - if the temperature exceeds 95°F, send me an email.
-Turn on the light when Twine is flipped upside down.
+It connects over WiFi and can run very simple scripts.
+(If the temperature exceeds 95°F, send me an email; turn on the light when Twine is flipped upside down.)

 As it stood, Twine was pretty much useless to me, but I figured the WiFi-enabled sensor platform could be a promising launchpad for building other IoT-esque systems.